MaheshJayasankar/diffre/README.md

 * `PAINT_TEXT_SIZE`: Size of the display text in fp
 * `PAINT_TEXT_PADDING`: Padding of the display text from the enclosing box in vp
 * `PAINT_RADIUS`: Radius of the bounding rectangular box in vp
-* `STROKE_WIDTH`: Thickness of the stroke used to display the text in px
+* `STROKE_WIDTH`: Thickness of the stroke used to display the text and bounding box in px
 * `DISPLAY_COLOR`: Integer value of the Color used to display background and text.
 Use `Color.getIntColor(String)` to convert a String representation of color to the integer representation.

 ## Future Work
-* As of SDK version 5, the `Path`-based implementation in the original library is not available.
+* As of SDK version 5, the `Path`-based implementation in the original library is not included.
 This means the given implementation is without the associated anti-aliasing feature.
-When a suitable approach is made available through future releases of the HarmonyOS API, this feature will be added.
+When a suitable provisions for the same are made available in future releases of the HarmonyOS API, this feature will be added.

 License
 -------